Your weather: More snow in the south and sodden end to the week elsewhere

+A Rescue Coordination Centre spokesperson says weather conditions are deteriorating and all vessels have left the area.

+A decision will be made later today about whether to resume the search.

-It may be spring, but it won't feel like it for most today as a bitterly cold southerly blasts up the country bringing rain to most areas and more snow in the South Island.
+Bitterly cold southerly blasts up the country are expected to bring rain to most areas and more snow in the South Island.

 The better news is the weekend is looking much more settled, although it will be cold.